Red Light Research 2026

 Similar ranges can produce similar outcomes

-A useful reference on this topic is GembaRed’s wavelength equivalence guide, which asks a straightforward question: if a study used 810 nm, could 850 nm be close enough, or if a study used 670 nm, could 660 nm be close enough.
-Their core point is not that wavelength does not matter.
-It is that many commonly used red and near infrared wavelengths appear to overlap, and that nanometre-level certainty is often overstated in consumer discussions.
+GembaRed's wavelength equivalence guide asks a straightforward question: if a study used 810 nm, could 850 nm be close enough?
+If a study used 670 nm, could 660 nm work?
+Their point isn't that wavelength doesn't matter.
+It's that many commonly used red and near-infrared wavelengths appear to overlap, and nanometer-level certainty is often overstated in consumer discussions.
 The Wavelength Equivalence Guide to Red/NIR Light Therapy (GembaRed) .

-The guide points out that there are not many randomised controlled trials directly comparing large numbers of wavelengths in humans, yet brands and influencers often speak as if those comparisons already exist.
-It also highlights a pattern that shows up repeatedly in the studies they do review: in many cases, both wavelengths improve outcomes, and the differences are often marginal rather than dramatic.
+The guide points out there aren't many randomized controlled trials directly comparing large numbers of wavelengths in humans.
+Yet brands and influencers often speak as if those comparisons already exist.
+It also highlights a pattern that shows up repeatedly: in many cases, both wavelengths improve outcomes, and the differences are often marginal rather than dramatic.

-The most useful way to read “equivalence” is as a warning against false certainty.
-It is an argument for thinking in bands rather than single points, and for remembering that wavelength alone rarely explains outcomes.
+The most useful way to read "equivalence" is as a warning against false certainty.
+It's an argument for thinking in bands rather than single points, and for remembering that wavelength alone rarely explains outcomes.

 Where equivalence breaks down in real life

-Paper equivalence is not the same as user equivalence
+Paper equivalence isn't the same as user equivalence

-Even if two wavelengths can lead to broadly similar outcomes in a controlled setting, they can still behave differently in real use.
-That is not a contradiction, it is the reality of how light behaves once it leaves a device.
+Even if two wavelengths lead to broadly similar outcomes in a controlled setting, they can still behave differently in real use.
+That's not a contradiction—it's the reality of how light behaves once it leaves a device.

 Penetration and scattering

-Light does not travel through tissue in the same way at every wavelength.
+Light doesn't travel through tissue the same way at every wavelength.
 Differences in scattering (how quickly light spreads out in tissue) and absorption influence how much light reaches deeper targets.
-This is one reason red and near infrared are often discussed as having different depth profiles, even when outcomes overlap in some studies.
-A practical overview that touches on the “optical window” concept and tissue interactions is covered in this PBM dosimetry and mechanisms review: The nuts and bolts of low-level laser (light) therapy (Chung et al., 2012) .
+Red and near-infrared are often discussed as having different depth profiles, even when outcomes overlap in some studies.
+A practical overview that covers the "optical window" concept and tissue interactions is in this PBM dosimetry and mechanisms review: The nuts and bolts of low-level laser (light) therapy (Chung et al., 2012) .

 Perceived brightness and comfort